Irish National Liberation Army: Armed campaign

-In February 1976 a press statement was released by "Irish National Liberation Army, Department of General Headquarters" claiming that a new organisation had been created as a result of a merger between the "National Liberation Army" and "People's Liberation Army".
-Both were cover names for the INLA and this statement was an effort to hide the fact that INLA had been in existence for over a year at that point.
+The National Liberation Army (NLA) announced its existence and claimed responsibility for several attacks on British security forces in a press release published in November 1975, sent to newspapers and diplomatic missions in London, although the statement was issued too late to be included in the December issue of The Starry Plough.

-Newspapers had already noted the emergence of the Irish National Liberation Army as the military wing of the IRSP by late 1975, although the IRSP would only admit that they had accepted "protection" from "armed groups" in their feud with the Official IRA.
+In February 1976 a statement was issued declaring that the "National Liberation Army" and "People's Liberation Army" (the nom de guerre employed by the INLA during its feud with the Official IRA) had merged to form a single organisation.
+Reportedly the People's Liberation Army name was chosen without the oversight of the group's Dublin-based leadership, although apparently throughout 1976 the INLA in Derry was still known to its own members and outsiders as the PLA.
+In July 1976 the PLA in Derry issued a lengthy statement concurring with a recent IRSP statement on recovering from the November split, and stressed the necessity of the PLA as a socialist alternative to the Provisional IRA in the fight against British imperialism.
+Journalists had already deduced the Irish National Liberation Army was the military wing of the IRSP following their November 1975 release, although the IRSP would only admit that they had accepted "protection" from "armed groups" in their feud with the Official IRA.

 The INLA from its inception adopted a republican-paramilitary structure similar to the IRA.
 Under a chief of staff was an eight-man army council, the ultimate decision-making body of the organisation.
 All major operations were supposed to be sanctioned by the army council.
 Under the army council was "general headquarters staff" (GHQ).
 They acted as couriers, supplying INLA units with what they dubbed "gear" or "logistics" - weapons and explosives.
-In return GHQ received information on potential targets and proceeds from robberies.
+In return, GHQ received information on potential targets and proceeds from robberies.
 Next came the "brigades", which were generally much smaller than those of the Provisional IRA.
-The INLA didn't re-organise its brigades into smaller cells as the Provisional IRA did in the late-Seventies, which proved extremely damaging during the supergrass trials of the mid-Eighties.
+The INLA did not re-organise its brigades into smaller cells as the Provisional IRA did in the late-Seventies, which proved extremely damaging during the supergrass trials of the mid-Eighties.
 The INLA leadership later admitted that their failure to do this was a serious weakness, but argued to maintain recruitment and pursue its political ambitions it had to stay in touch with the "civilian" population.
-In January 1983 the INLA leadership said they hoped to implement a more cellular system throughout the year but it's unlikely this plan to came to fruition in the wake of damaging police penetration.
+In January 1983 the INLA leadership said they hoped to implement a more cellular system throughout the year but it's unlikely this plan to come to fruition in the wake of damaging police penetration.
+However, interviewed in late 1983, then INLA leader Dominic McGlinchey asserted the cell system had been introduced throughout the organisation.